tzmanish/witcher3-mma/readme.txt

 =========

 2.0
-    - Ported to Next-Gen 4.4
+    - Ported to Next-Gen 4.04
-    - Does not modify any script file, i.e. no script merge required with other mods.
+    - Removed all game script modifications, i.e. no script merge required with other mods.
+    - Significantly smaller size and better performance.

 1.0
     - Initial Release